Dallas Baptist University: Growth and expansion

 In the fall of 2011, the university opened the Joan and Andy Horner Hall.
 Named after the founders of Premier Designs, Horner Hall houses the DBU communication department, the offices for the College of Fine Arts, a multipurpose classroom and video recording studio, a design lab, and a music business recording studio, designed by the Russ Berger Design Group.
 The exterior of the structure is modeled after Congress Hall located in Philadelphia, Pennsylvania.

 In 2001, DBU-North opened in Carrollton, Texas as DBU's first regional academic center, serving North Dallas and Collin County.
 For several years, DBU-North was located in Frisco, Texas, and in 2011, moved to Plano, Texas.
-DBU also opened DBU-Hurst-Colleyville in Hurst in the summer of 2005.
+DBU also opened DBU-Colleyville in the summer of 2005.
+In January 2009, the building was moved to Hurst and renamed the Herman and Patsy Smith Center, known as DBU-Hurst-Colleyville.

 In 2015, Jim and Sally Nation Hall opened its doors.
 A near replica of Monticello, the building is the home of the Gary Cook School of Leadership, as well as other administrative offices.
 The building also houses several classrooms as well as a special event space situated in the dome of the building.

 Further locations for special programs and opportunities include the Department of Military Science at University of Texas at Arlington (Army ROTC), Aerospace Studies at Texas Christian University (Air Force ROTC), and the Graduate Institute of Applied Linguistics in Dallas, Texas.